Operations

 Manual property management processes contributing to operations bottlenecks

-Workflow 3: Maintenance Requests Managed Through Email and Text That Limit Workflow Efficiency
+Workflow 3: Maintenance Requests Managed Through Email and Text

 When maintenance requests arrive via email, text, walk-ins, and sticky notes, the result is immediate workflow fragmentation.
 Fragmented intake is not just inefficient.
 It prevents accountability and removes visibility into vendor performance across the lifecycle.